day8/re-frame/README.md

 `:delete-item`, is the kind of event.
 The rest is optional, useful data about the `event`.

-Events express intent in a domain specific (app specific) way.
+Events express intent in a domain specific way.
 They are the language of your re-frame system.

 ### Code For Domino 2